-3. Do NOT Set Your Aperture Value too Low to Avoid Blurring a Family Member
+10. Do Not Set Your Aperture Value too Low to Avoid Blurring a Family Member

 This doesn’t mean they have to be dressed in identical clothes.
-It means wearing the same style of clothes: all of them looking casual, or all of them wearing elegant clothes and with similar colours or shades.
+It means wearing the same style of clothes.
+All of them can look casual, or wear elegant clothes and with similar colours or shades.

 I always recommend they wear natural shades and avoid bright colours that stand out.
 The person wearing it will catch all the attention in the photo (unless this is what you want).

-The same can happen with big illustrations on T-shirts, that are quite eye-catching too.
-Unless it adds to the photo, I would avoid them.
+The same can happen with big illustrations or signs on T-shirts which are quite eye-catching.
+Unless it adds to the photo, avoid them.

-1. DO Meet at a Convenient Time for the Kids to Avoid Hard Times With Them
+12. Meet at a Convenient Time for the Kids to Avoid Hard Times With Them

 But each family is different and their schedules will be different, so I adjust the photo session to each one.